-It is with a deep sense of pride in our organization that I can say, amidst uncertainty and challenging times I am proud of the way the Cape Winelands District Municipality (CWDM) navigated and took action in 2019/2020.
+It is always easier to change one's actions in reflection and think, we could have done things differently.
+It is with a deep sense of pride in our organization that I can say, I am proud of the way the CWDM acted in 2019/2020.
 However, I am exceptionally proud of how we managed in the last quarter of the financial year.
 Other than wishing that we had the resources allowing us to have done more, I have no regrets as to our actions in the financial year under discussion.
-The Auditor General of South Africa has affirmed our continued commitment as a well-run and well governed municipality and awarded us with a 7th consecutive unqualified audit with no findings, also referred to as a 'clean audit' for the financial year outlined in this report.
+It seems that the Auditor General of South Africa agrees with me and has awarded us with our 7th consecutive unqualified audit with no findings, also referred to as a 'clean audit' for the financial year outlined in this report.

-In my capacity as the Accounting Officer of CWDM, my responsibilities include creating an enabling environment in which our economy can grow, as well as collaboration and co-ordination with our local municipalities in delivering services that support the dignity of citizens in the Cape Winelands District.
+In my capacity as the Accounting Officer of our municipality, my responsibilities include creating an enabling environment in which our economy can grow and delivering services to that support the dignity of citizens in the Cape Winelands District.
 As an organization we need to ensure that our actions and processes allow us to deliver on the objectives above.
-Furthermore, as an organ of State, we need to align our objectives to the goal and vision that contribute to the attainment of both the provincial and national priorities.
+Furthermore, as an organ of the State, we need to align our objectives to the goal and vision that contribute to the attainment of both the provincial and national priorities.
 It is, however, the citizens of the Cape Winelands District who we aim to serve.